scottmayberry/MUR/README.md

 - **Power Management System**: Ensures reliable power distribution to all components.
 - **Structural Frame**: Built from durable materials to protect internal electronics and sensors.

 The hardware is designed to be modular, allowing users to add or replace components as needed.
-Detailed CAD designs, PCB schematics, and assembly instructions are available in the [MUR Wiki](#).
+Detailed CAD designs, PCB schematics, and assembly instructions are available in the documentation.

 ## Software Architecture